mattrglobal/oidc-client-bound-assertions-spec/spec.md

 This specification extends the OpenID Connect protocol for the purposes of credential issuance.

-1. The Client sends a credential request to the OpenID Provider (OpenID Provider).
+1. The Client sends a credential request to the OpenID Provider (OP).
 2. The OpenID Provider authenticates the End-User and obtains authorization.
 3. The OpenID Provider responds with a Credential.